St Neots: Sport and leisure

 Riverside Park is an attractive public green space alongside the River Great Ouse, close to the town centre, incorporating Regatta Meadow.
-Footpaths in the park were upgraded in August 2024 and a wild flower meadown has been created in part of the area. is close to the town centre and covers 72 acre "with a beautiful mile-long waterside frontage".
-The park has a cafe, parking for 250 cars, a large children's activity area, a skate park, and a miniature railway.
+Footpaths in the park were upgraded in August 2024 and a wild flower meadow has been created in part of the area. is close to the town centre and covers 72 acre "with a beautiful mile-long waterside frontage".
+The park has a café, parking for 250 cars, a large children's activity area, a skate park, and a miniature railway.
 Riverside Miniature Railway.
 During the summer concerts are occasionally held on Sunday afternoons in the park.

 Barford Road Pocket Park in Eynesbury, hosts weekly parkrun and junior parkrun events.

 To the north of the town is Paxton Pits Nature Reserve providing walks through its 77 ha of lakes, meadow, grassland, scrub and woodland.
 The reserve is famous for its nightingales and cormorants and is home to a wide variety of other birds, insects, mammals and flora.